Available for new projects

 Shape the page flow

-Turn the raw list into a homepage and service structure people can scan in seconds.
+Turn the raw list into a homepage and service structure people can scan quickly when they need repair, replacement, or maintenance.

 3. 3